AIxCyberChallenge/example-crs-architecture/example-competition-server/README.md

 - `api_keys.id`: You don't need to edit this, but this is the key the CRS must use to send submissions to the server
 - `crs`: This stores information the competition server uses to access the CRS
-- `github.pat`: The server must download fuzz tooling and challenge repositories from github, so you must add a github personal access token with repository read access here in order for the server to work.
+- `github.pat`: The server must download fuzz tooling and challenge repositories from GitHub, so you must add a GitHub personal access token with repository read access here in order for the server to work.

 ### `signoz/otel-collector-config.yaml`